Maker education: Development and expansion

 Since 2005, maker education has gained momentum in schools across the United States and around the world.
 Proponents of the maker movement cite the potential for making to bring more women to STEM fields and close the gender gap.
 Other potential benefits and goals for making include creating greater educational equity among students in public schools, and the possibility for making to be a driver in educational and societal change.
 Other educators and innovators have developed offshoot curriculum and technologies related to the intersection of critical thinking and making, called critical making.

 In school models, such as the Lighthouse Community Charter, a charter school in Oakland, California, Aaron Van der Woorf, the robotics teacher leads the students in Maker Ed.
 At the Park School, in collaboration with Harvard's Project Zero, students hold a mini maker faire in school that also acts as a fundraiser for the school.
 Some districts have also adopted maker education district-wide, such as the district of Elizabeth Forward, just south of Pittsburgh, which partnered with Carnegie Mellon to provide professional development for teachers through working with students on Maker Ed.
 Principals in Albemarle County schools cite Superintendent Pam Moran as instrumental in bringing maker education to their school district.

 School Maker Faires feature a display of maker education themed projects, and number over 100 per year.
 The U.S. contains the majority of the annual School Maker Faires, but they also occur across all continents, although they are often organized by U.S. organizations such as the Nanshan School Maker Faire in China organized by SteamHead.
 School events are sometimes not open to public admission, but the official Maker Faire website lists all past and upcoming shows and oftentimes schools encourage the general public to spectate and interact with student exhibitions.

-In addition to bringing maker education to schools, scholars like Paulo Blikstein of Stanford University and Dennis Krannich of the University Bremen, in Germany, state that, "Digital fabrication and 'making,' and the positive social movement around them, could be an unprecedented opportunity for educators to advance a progressive educational agenda in which project-based, interest-driven, student-centered learning are at the center stage of students' educational experiences."
-Penketh High School Became the first school in the United Kingdom to embedded maker education into the UK education system in 2018.
+In addition to bringing maker education to schools, scholars like Paulo Blikstein of Stanford University and Dennis Krannich of the University Bremen, in Germany, state that, "Digital fabrication and 'making,' and the positive social movement around them, could be an unprecedented opportunity for educators to advance a progressive educational agenda in which project-based, interest-driven, student-centered learning are at the center stage of students' educational experiences.".
+Penketh High School in Warrington became the first state school in the United Kingdom to establish a dedicated makerspace embedded into the curriculum in 2017, led by physics teacher Caroline Keep.
+Keep's earlier work with Mark Feltham at Liverpool John Moores University from 2013–14, developing one of the first makerspaces in UK higher education through the HEdWorks Project, had laid the groundwork for this approach.
+Keep and Feltham also co-founded Liverpool MakeFest in 2015 alongside Denise Jones of Liverpool Libraries, which grew into a major national maker education event designed to widen the access for educators to makers.
+It celebrated its 10th anniversary in 2025."